18 cruise ship crew cabins’ must-haves

 So, I suggest you either bring your own bed sheet set from home that you can get rid of once your contract is finished (trust me, you won’t have space in your luggage to drag it back home), or buy a new one that is not that expensive and that you can give to someone or toss after your contract is over.

-For example, this one below from Amazon is made of a comfortable material, suitable for bunk beds, and it is so cheap that you don’t have to keep it afterward.
+The one below is made of a comfortable material, suitable for bunk beds, and it is so cheap that you don’t have to keep it afterward.
 Every crew member’s ship life is all about saving money and space!

 Recommended item: Utopia Bedding Printed Bed Sheet Set – 1 Fitted Sheet, 1 Flat Sheet and 1 Pillowcase – Soft Brushed Microfiber Fabric – Shrinkage and Fade Resistant (Twin XL, Navy Quatrefoil with White Pattern)